 - If you are an Australian business with an annual turnover of $75,000 , then you need to register for GST.

 - But not before you learn every single detail about it.
-If you decided to register for GST, which is good, you need to know all bout the regulations and responsibilities that come with it.
+If you decide to register for GST (which is good) you need to know all about the regulations and responsibilities that come with it.

 When you register for GST, it does not apply to all products and services that you pay for.
 There are many things that businesses pay for on a regular basis that don’t include GST.
 This can include items like:

 - Bank fees (but not merchant fees as these do include GST)

 - Some licenses

 - Bonds or deposits (on your office rental property, for example)

 - Fines and penalties